 Then how do people stop smoking, lose weight, eliminate stress and even dance around on stage through hypnosis?
 They don't.
 Hypnosis has nothing to do with those because hypnosis is simply the ability to let go and drift off to sleep.
 What you are thinking of is the power of persuasion, sometimes in the form of a suggestion.

-You are being "persuaded" into doing things and buying things all the time and all without being put into a so called trance.
+You are being "persuaded" into doing things and buying things all the time and all without being put into a so-called trance.
 Commercials, billboards and logos at sporting events are all designed to influence you, but only if you were leaning in that direction in the first place.
-If you hate hot dogs then all the hot dog commercials in the world can't influence you into eating them.
-But if you love hot dogs, then watching hot dog commercials might influence you to eat more of them than usual.
-And that, in essence, is the power of persuasion, often in the form of a suggestion.
+For instance, if you hate cars, then all the car commercials in the world can't get you to buy a car.
+But if you're already thinking about buying a car for your teenage kid, and you're watching a car commercial showing safety features which prevented a teen from getting in an accident, then you may be persuaded into buying that particular car.
+And that, in essence, is the power of persuasion, often in the form of a suggestion, which is explained next.

-Hypnosis, the art of becoming sleepy, and the power of persuasion, the ability to get people to do something, are two separate things and should not be considered as one.
-Just remember, commercials can persuade you into buying something "without hypnotizing you" (into buying it), which actually means "without getting you to feel sleepy."
+Hypnosis, the ability to relax to the point of feeling sleepy, and the power of persuasion, the ability to get people to do something, are two separate things and should not be considered as one.
+Just remember, commercials can persuade you into buying something without hypnotizing you just like a hypnotist can persuade you to quit smoking or dance on stage without hypnotizing you because you were already willing to do so.

 When is the right time to persuade someone, or to suggest to someone, to feel better or to act out on a stage?
 Oddly enough, when you finally let go of the stresses of your day and have become truly relaxed to the point of feeling sleepy, your mind actually becomes pretty clear; you remember where you put your car keys; the answers to a test you took earlier are now obvious now that the pre test jitters are gone, and this is also when your mind becomes truly open-minded and is now willing to take healthy suggestions or can be more easily persuaded.
 This is why commercials can be more persuasive when you are completely relaxed in front of the TV.

 Who can be hypnotized?
-Anyone who has trust in me that I have your best interest at heart and is willing to follow my simple instructions.
+Hypnosis is relaxing your mind and body to the point of feeling sleepy.
+So you must mean who can be persuaded into doing something, right?
+Anyone who has trust in me that I have your best interest at heart and is willing to follow my simple instructions, which are actually the steps necessary to completely relax where your mind will then become clear and open-minded and then more willing to accept my persuasive suggestions.
 However, some clients may not follow my instructions or may be distracted because their friends are nearby.
-That doesn't mean they can't be hypnotized.
+That doesn't mean they can't be hypnotized/persuaded.
 It means they aren't willing to follow my instructions at that particular time.

 How effective is hypnosis?
-Hypnosis, actually the power of persuasion, used once you are truly relaxed and open minded, is very effective and often in just one session.
-However, each follow up session, if kept in a timely manner, allows what the hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.
+Hypnosis, the ability to relax to the point of feeling sleepy, then using the power of persuasion, is very effective and often in just one session.
+However, each follow up session, if kept in a timely manner, allows what the psychiatrist, psychologist or hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.